Craig Ramsay: Coaching career

 Following Ramsay's retirement, he was named the assistant coach for the Buffalo Sabres in 1986–87 and served as interim head coach late in the year posting a 4–15–2 record.
 He also served as the team director of player personnel and assistant general manager with the Sabres.
 In 1992–93, Ramsay left the Sabres organization and joined the Florida Panthers as assistant coach.
 He stayed there until 1995 before joining the Ottawa Senators also as an assistant coach.

 In 1997–98, Ramsay joined the Philadelphia Flyers.
 He was named interim head coach in February 2000 for Roger Neilson who was being treated for cancer.
 Ramsay guided the team with a 16–8–1–0 record while claiming the Atlantic Division with 105 points.
-He led the team all the way to the Eastern Conference Finals before being eliminated by the eventual Stanley Cup champions, New Jersey Devils.
+He led the team all the way to the Eastern Conference Final before being eliminated by the eventual Stanley Cup champions, New Jersey Devils.
 He was hired permanently by the Flyers after Neilson was dismissed for health reasons at the end of the 1999–2000 NHL season and before the 2000–01 season before being fired after 28 games as the Flyers went 12–12–4–0 to start the season.